Whitworth Home Page > University Recreation Center >

 Comments and Concerns

-Please direct comments and concerns to the service desk or use the comment box located in the lobby of the center.
-You may also direct your comments to university recreation administration through the website.
+Please direct comments and concerns to the Member Services desk.
+You may also direct your comments to university recreation administration through the website (virtual suggestion box).

 Code of Conduct